facebook/relay/docs/Guides-Renderer.md

 If either `Container` or `queryConfig` ever changes, **Relay.Renderer** will immediately start attempting to fulfill the new data requirements.

-**Relay.Renderer** renders the loading state whenever it cannot immediately fulfill data needed to render.
-This often happens on the initial render, but it can also happen if either `Container` or `queryConfig` changes.

-By default, nothing is rendered while loading data for the initial render.
+By default, **Relay.Renderer** renders nothing while loading data for the initial render.
 If a previous set of `Container` and `queryConfig` were fulfilled and rendered, the default behavior is to continue rendering the previous view.

 ## render prop